-- Neurological diseases such as Parkinson’s, Alzheimer’s, spinal cord injury, and cerebral palsy.
+- Neurological diseases include Parkinson’s, Alzheimer’s, spinal cord injury, and cerebral palsy.

 In certain cases, the cause may be severe (such as neurological diseases and structures).
 This may cause MiraLax® to fail in restoring bowel movements.

-Consult your doctor if MiraLax doesn’t Produce bowel movements for 3 days or more.
+Consult your doctor if MiraLax doesn’t Produce bowel movements for three days or more.
 Your doctor will:

-- Evaluate your clinical history and perform an examination to detect the cause of constipation and non-response to MiraLax®.
+- Evaluate your clinical history and examine to detect the cause of constipation and non-response to MiraLax®.

 - Stop any medications that induce constipation or stool impaction.

-- Perform colonoscopy or order some investigation such as abdominal imaging.
+- Perform a colonoscopy or order some investigation, such as abdominal imaging.

 - Adjust the dose of MiraLax, add another medication, or replace MiraLax with another laxative.

-- Treat the cause such as structures oranoanorectal fissures.
+- Treat the cause, such as structures oranal fissures.

-- In severe cases of fecal impaction, Abdominal massage with local anesthesia may help to relax the anoanorectalcanoanorectal and pelvic floor muscle.
+- In severe cases of fecal impaction, Abdominal massage with local anesthesia may help to relax the analcanal and pelvic floor muscles.